 Lastly, and perhaps most importantly, always be ready to meet people and use your 30 second commercial.
 Refer to Interviewing Tips for information on the 30 second commercial, including how to craft one and when to use it to your advantage.

 The following resources are available for assistance with the self-directed job search:

 - Career Library - Located in the Hagerty Library on the main campus, a Drexel librarian can help you identify companies in your industry and/or geographic area of interest.

 - Workshops - Target your specific job search needs by attending a workshop.
 The list of workshops/times/locations changes each term.

 - Career Guides - The guides are a good overview of job information as it relates to your major.

 - Dragon Jobs - Employers post full-time positions, part-time positions and internships here.

 - Career Fairs - Fairs are held on campus twice a year.
-Industry specific career fairs for Engineering and Law are also held each year.
+Industry specific career and school fairs for Engineering and Law are also held each year.

 - Employer Information Sessions - Employers come to campus and use these sessions as a pre-screening tool.
 Students can ask questions, network and get direction on their job search.

 - Career Counseling - Individual counseling and guidance can help you explore career paths and job search strategies.
 Call 215-895-2185 to schedule an appointment with a career counselor.
 Students in the College of Nursing and Health Professions and the School of Public Health call 215-762-7577.

 - Co-op Coordinators - Steinbright staff members can help navigate the co-op process and provide advice as you conduct your job search.
 They are assigned by major to co-op students and work with the employers who hire these students.